All Episodes

 They're called swaps.

-It would also limit the stakes that speculators and other noncommercial energy traders could take, both in private transactions and in the public futures markets, which allow oil producers and users to hedge their price risks.
+It would also limit the stakes that speculators and other non-commercial energy traders could take, both in private transactions and in the public futures markets, which allow oil producers and users to hedge their price risks.

-The this entire marketplace, this speculation marketplace, this selling short or whatever else is happening, is a proper balance in a free market.
+This entire marketplace, this speculation marketplace, this selling short or whatever else is happening, is a proper balance in a free market.

 It doesn't mean you and I have to like it, but it's a proper balance in a free market.